-All grants will be eligible as outlined in the Council approved payment plan and will cease if during the grant period the building is converted to an ineligible use or if the building is demolished except to expand an eligible use.
+All grants will cease if during the grant period the building is converted to an ineligible use or if the building is demolished except to expand an eligible use.
 Grant amounts that would have been payable in the year in which the demolition occurs or the ineligible use commences will be adjusted on a pro-rated basis to reflect the date of the demolition or the City of Brampton By-law -2022 ineligible use.